Slow Cooker Shredded Beef (for Tacos + More!)

 Instructions

-- Place the onion, tomato paste, and ¼ teaspoon of salt in the bottom of a 6-quart slow cooker, stirring until well combined.
+- Place the onion, tomato paste, and ¼ teaspoon of salt in the bottom of a 6-quart slow cooker, until well combined.

 - In a small bowl, stir together the cumin, garlic powder, chili powder, smoked paprika, and 1 teaspoon salt in a small bowl.